Holly Mckay

 The future for the gold price

-These factors will all, to some extent, play out in the coming months, and will determine whether gold can continue its rally.
-The biggest friend to gold at the moment is the continued turmoil in the US.
+These factors will all, to some extent, continue in the coming months, and will determine whether gold can continue its rally.
+The biggest friend to gold at the moment is the continued turmoil in the US and, in particular, the impact of the tariffs announced at the start of April.

 We certainly think that speculative demand for gold should remain high with rising risks of recession and inflation.
 In this scenario, gold prices could reach $4,210/oz.